Questions covered in this articles:

 CFRC means child focused resolution centre, is located at Central Mall, a new wing of the Family Court jurisdiction.
-CFRC is a mandatory mediation and counselling for parents to attend with their lawyers for the main purpose of resolving in an amicable manner on issues concerning any children under 14 years of age.
+CFRC is mandatory mediation and counselling for parents to attend with their lawyers for the main purpose of resolving in an amicable manner on issues concerning any children under 14 years of age.

 This is usually granted at the ex-parte stage, and subsequently resolved when there’s a resolution of the custody and access issues.

 With the formation of the Central Authority of Singapore, and Singapore’s accession to the Hague Convention and enshrined in statute i.e. Child Abduction Act, 2010, children’s issues are no longer a nightmare.

 What is the position with illegitimate children, orphans in view of death of parents?

 The position is governed under the Guardianship of Infants Act and the Women’s Charter.